samply/bridgehead/README.md

 ## Deployment
 You will need to choose a short name for your site.
 This is not a URL, just a simple identifying string.
 For the examples below, we will use "your-site-name", but you should obviously choose something that is meaningful to you and which is unique.

+Site names should adhere to the following conventions:

+- They should be lower-case.
+- They should generally be named after the city where your site is based, e.g. ```karlsruhe```.
+- If you have a multi-part name, please use a hypen ("-") as separator, e.g. ```le-havre```.
+- If your site is for testing purposes, rather than production, please prepend with "test-", e.g. ```test-zaragoza```.
+- If you are a developer and you are making changes to the Bridgehead, please use your name and prepend with "dev-", e.g. ```dev-joe-doe```.

 ### Projects

 The following "projects" are known to the Bridgehead installation: